markusmobius/go-domdistiller/README.md

 # Go-DomDistiller

+> This main branch is the development version for Go-DomDistiller.
+Check the [stable branch][5] for the stable version.

 Go-DomDistiller is a Go package that finds the main readable content and the metadata from a HTML page.
 It works by removing clutter like buttons, ads, background images, scripts, etc.

 This package is based on [DOM Distiller][0] which is part of the Chromium project that is built using Java language.
 The structure of this package is arranged following the structure of original Java code.
 This way, any improvements from Chromium (hopefully) can be implemented easily here.

+The port has been [completed][6] and we have used it to process millions of web pages, so it should be stable enough to use.

 ## Motivations

 We are doing computational social science research on news consumption, so we collect a lot of web pages and extract the article inside it using headless Chrome running Readability.js and DOM Distiller.
 This works fine, but unbearably slow.

-After looking around, we found out that [Readability.js][1] has been [ported to Go][2] and it has an impressive performance.
-With that said, we decided to port DOM Distiller to Go language as well.
+After looking around, we found out that [Readability.js][1] has been [ported to Go][2] by [@RadhiFadlillah] and it has an impressive performance.
+With that said, we decided to ask him to port DOM Distiller to Go language as well.

 ## Limitations